unidario/elasticsearch-analyzer-bench/README.md

 cd elasticsearch-analyzer-timing
 ```

 Create a txt file with example queries in this directory.
-Each query has to be written in a new line inside the txt file.
+Each query has to be written on a new line inside the txt file.

 Start the script by providing the path to the queries txt file and at least one index.